 Mathematica at The Henry FordPosted August 7, 2017

-Explore an exhibition that cracks the world of mathematics wide open, allowing novices and experts alike to create new and exciting connections between math and the everyday world.
+The show cracks the world of mathematics wide open, allowing novices and experts alike to create new and exciting connections between math and the everyday world.

-Mathematica, recently acquired by The Henry Ford, is just as inspiring today as it was when legendary designers Charles and Ray Eames first created it in 1961.
+Mathematica is just as inspiring today as it was when legendary designers Charles and Ray Eames first created it in 1961.
 The duo pioneered the interactive exhibition format and demonstrated how to make kinetic, experiential learning environments that are as fun as they are educational.

 The Eames Office created a total of three versions of Mathematica.
 All three are on view for visitors to experience and enjoy today.
 The first is on display at the New York Hall of Science; it was initially created for the IBM Pavilion at the 1964 New York World’s Fair.
 The second version can be seen at The Museum of Science in Boston.